dc dotCreds

 How are Terraform Associate questions generated?

-dotCreds builds Terraform Associate practice questions from public exam objectives and HashiCorp exam and documentation references.
+dotCreds builds Terraform Associate practice questions from HashiCorp documentation and source-backed references, with official or primary sources preferred first.
 The questions are written for realistic study practice, not copied from exam dumps.

 How are explanations sourced?